xueannafang/hsp_toolkit_prototype/README.md

 Users can add alias/abbreviations for solvents with long names, e.g., acetonitrile -> ACN, in the "alias" column.

-*Note that in this version, content not in the first five columns will not affect the calclation.
+*Note that in this coding-beginner friendly version, content not in the first five columns will not affect the calclation.
 Only to make it convenient for users to search the request entry.*

 **Step 3**